Grand Alliance of Order | Grand Alliance of Chaos

 - Shrouded in Myth: While there are many legends and lies told about Mazarall's origin, nothing is known for sure about the mighty daemon except that he has been a force of destruction for centuries.

 Disciples of Tzeentch

 Hidden cults, avian Beastmen and capricious Daemons fight together as the Disciples of Tzeentch.
 These pawns of the Architect of Fate pillage arcane secrets, burn the realms with mutating fire and work for the greater glory of their mad god, whether they intend to or not.

 The Arcanite Cults are the most blessed of the mortal followers of Tzeentch and pose an insidious threat those who live in the Mortal Realms.
 From mad hermits casting twisted spells in remote and desolate places, to fat merchants, itinerant nobles and supposedly loyal soldiers, these Kairic Acolytes are present in every level of society, waiting for the day that they can throw off their disguises to enact the will of the Changer of Ways.
 Marching beside the human cultists come the warflocks of the Tzaangor, twisted gor-kin who are instinctively drawn to magical power and fight with the Arcanite Cults to enact the twisted goals of their dark god.

 - Amplifier Artifact: Some Kairic Acolytes carry Scrolls of Dark Arts into battle.
 These mystical scrolls contain many arcane secrets that enhance the sorcerous abilities of the Acolyte and his cohorts.

-- Badass Teacher: Ogroid Thaumaturges are highly sort after by Arcanite Cults, not only for their strength on the battlefield but also for their knowledge of magic and their ability to tutor the cabals members in the use of pyromancy.
+- Badass Teacher: Ogroid Thaumaturges are highly sought after by Arcanite Cults, not only for their strength on the battlefield but also for their knowledge of magic and their ability to tutor the cabals members in the use of pyromancy.